Strategies are the key to successful trades, and there’s many different ones to learn.

 - It’s not that one model is just better than another, the important takeaway here is that you should be aware of which type of scenario you are dealing with, as it varies from asset to asset.
 Part of why this is also important is that it plays into how the market capitalization is calculated.

-To correctly spot this, first identify if your trend is to the upside or downside.
-If the trend is sideways, this strategy is generally less effective as sideways action doesn’t have a lot of clear momentum to begin with.
-If the trend is to the upside, make your trendline along the highs of the price action and RSI values, and if it is to the downside, use the low points.
+To correctly spot this, first, identify if your trend is to the upside or downside.
+If the trend is sideways, this crypto trading strategy is generally less effective as sideways action doesn’t have a lot of clear momentum, to begin with.
+If the trend is to the upside, make your trendline along with the highs of the price action and RSI values, and if it is to the downside, use the low points.

 See how here, the trendlines basically match.
 They don’t have to be exactly the same angle, but the closer they are the more confidence you can have that momentum is solid and this trend will continue for now.
 Still, you are looking for both to be hitting higher highs in this case.